coders-school/modern-cpp/module3/12-recap.md

 ## Post-work

-If you wish to practice more on move semantics and resource management try to implement `shared_ptr`.
+If you wish to practice more on move semantics and resource management, try to implement `shared_ptr`.
-You can even try to make it thread safe 😊
+You can even try to make it thread-safe 😊
-You can reach me on Discord if you have any question or if you wish to have a code review.
+Send me a link to your repo to <a href="mailto:lukasz@coders.school">lukasz@coders.school</a> if you wish to have a code review.

+___

 ## Post-test

 Please [take this quiz](https://forms.gle/rhGWFrfsDQqbA3kL7) (10-15 min) about 2-5 days after the training.
 It will help you recall this session and make it last a little bit longer in your memory.

+___

 ## Evaluation